What editorial services are provided?

 - copyediting (please see the page proofreading vs copyediting for the distinction between them)

 - page design and layout

 - rewriting and development editing.

 These services will be charged at higher rates than simple proofreading as extensive writing skills will be called upon.
 As with proofreading the changes will be tracked in a Word document for your consideration.
 The final decision to accept or reject them is yours.

 You may be concerned that what you have written is too close in wording to original sources, so to avoid accusations of plagiarism, however unintended, sentences can be rewritten or paraphrased.
 Or some material you have written may need to be rephrased so as to avoid repetition or staleness.
 In both cases the original meaning or arguments will be retained but the wording will be changed so that they are expressed differently.

-You may want to condense your document to reduce the word count to:
+You may want to condense your document just to reduce the word count.